 Top-requested sites to log in to services provided by the state

-The Incorporators (or the "Petitioners") of the proposed Nuvo Bank and Trust Company (the "Bank") have submitted an application with related documents to the Board of Bank Incorporation (the "Board") for the issuance of a certificate that public convenience and advantage will be promoted by the establishment of the proposed Bank in Springfield, Massachusetts.
-The Petitioners seek to establish the Bank as a trust company under the provisions of Massachusetts General Laws chapter 172.
-The Bank's deposits will be insured by the Federal Deposit Insurance Corporation ("FDIC").
-The name of the proposed bank initially was TriVista Bank and Trust Company and subsequently changed.
-Some filed documents refer to the original name.
+The Incorporators (or the "Petitioners") of the proposed Veritas Bank (the "Bank" or "Veritas") have submitted an application with related documents to the Board of Bank Incorporation (the "Board") for the issuance of a certificate that public convenience and advantage will be promoted by the establishment of the proposed Bank in Lawrence, Massachusetts.
+The Petitioners seek to establish the Bank as a stock savings bank under the provisions of Massachusetts General Laws chapter 168.
+The Bank's deposits will be insured by the Federal Deposit Insurance Corporation ("FDIC") and the Depositors Insurance Fund ("DIF"), for deposits in excess of the FDIC coverage limits.

-Notice of the application, affording opportunity for interested persons to submit comments, has been published and posted in accordance with the requirements of section 6 of said chapter 172 of the General Laws and procedures of the Board.
-A public hearing was held on the application pursuant to chapter 172 of the General Laws on Tuesday, December 12, 2006 to receive comments from interested parties.
+Notice of the application, affording opportunity for interested persons to submit comments, has been published and posted in accordance with the requirements of section 5 of said chapter 168 of the General Laws and procedures of the Board.
+A public hearing was held on the application pursuant to chapter 168 of the General Laws on April 17, 2008 to receive comments from interested parties.
 The time for filing comments and supplementary materials after the hearing has passed.
 The Board reviewed the application and the testimony received at the public hearing.
-The application and testimony have been considered in accordance with the statutory criteria, set forth in section 6 of said chapter 172, of whether public convenience and advantage will be promoted by the establishment of the proposed banking institution.
-The extensive oral testimony received at the public hearing addressed this issue as well as other matters which the Petitioner's offered in support of the application.
-The requirements of said chapter 172 relative to the formation of the Bank, as described herein, have also been considered by the Board.
-The Petitioners' proposal for compliance with the Commonwealth's Community Reinvestment Act ("CRA") is also a factor considered by the Board.
+The application and testimony have been considered in accordance with the statutory criteria, set forth in section 5 of said chapter 168, of whether public convenience and advantage will be promoted by the establishment of the proposed banking institution.
+The requirements of said chapter 168 relative to the formation of the Bank, as described herein, have also been considered by the Board.
+The Petitioners' proposal for compliance with the Commonwealth's Community Reinvestment Act ("CRA"), General Laws chapter 167, section 14 is also a factor considered by the Board.

-The establishment of a state-chartered trust company by statute involves a two-step procedure before the Board.
+The establishment of a state-chartered savings bank by statute involves a two-step procedure before the Board.
 The first is the petition now pending while the second step is the issuance of a certificate to transact business.
-In determining whether to issue a certificate that public convenience and advantage will be promoted by the establishment of a new trust company, the Board has reviewed the statutory criteria of the adequacy of banking facilities in the area, the general character of the Bank's management, the adequacy of its proposed capital structure and the convenience and needs of the community to be served.
-The Petitioners' oral testimony at the public hearing has addressed each of these matters in conjunction with the application to establish the Bank.
-It is noted that a significant number of the Bank's proposed directors and senior management attended the Board's public hearing.
+In determining whether to issue a certificate that public convenience and advantage will be promoted by the establishment of a new savings bank, the Board has reviewed the statutory criteria of the adequacy of banking facilities in the area, the general character of the Bank's management, the adequacy of its proposed capital structure and the convenience and needs of the community to be served.
+The Petitioners' application and oral testimony at the public hearing have addressed each of these matters in conjunction with the application to establish Veritas.

-For purposes of the Community Reinvestment Act ("CRA"), the Bank has designated its assessment area as a five mile radius from the Bank's main office in downtown Springfield.
-The proposed bank intends to make about 60 percent of it loans within that area.
-The application adequately cites the Bank's intentions for meeting local credit needs and promoting community involvement by the Bank.
+The Board again reviewed the Bank's proposal to comply with the Community Reinvestment Act ("CRA").
+The petition contains the information on the proposed lending activities of the Bank.
+It adequately cites the Bank's intentions for meeting local credit needs and promoting community involvement by the Bank.
 The proposed areas to be served are determined to be reasonable.

-Having considered the record established by the Petitioners on the adequacy of the banking facilities in the area, the general character of its management, the adequacy of its capital structure and the convenience and needs of the community to be served, the Board has found that the applicable statutory and administrative criteria have been fulfilled and that the establishment of the proposed Bank is in the public interest.
-In accordance with the Board's findings, this application is approved and a Certificate that Public Convenience and Advantage will be promoted by the establishment of Nuvo Bank and Trust Company is hereby issued.
+The Board's consideration of this matter has included the record established by the Bank's initial application; the Board's prior decision; the current application and testimony at the public hearing.
+Based on this record, the Board finds that the applicable statutory criteria as to the adequacy of banking facilities in the area, the general character of management, the adequacy of capital structure and the convenience and needs of the communities to be served have been fulfilled and that the establishment of the proposed bank is in the public interest and the facts that warranted the Board's previous determination remain.
+In accordance with these findings, the petition is approved and a certificate that public convenience and advantage will be promoted by the establishment of Veritas Bank is hereby issued.